-Interloper Films has been recognized for its work with two Grand Jury Prizes for Documentary Features from the Sundance Film Festival, it has work permanently displayed at the Museum of Modern Art in NYC, been nominated for a Grammy and has won a number of other film and cultural awards and commendations.
+Interloper Films has been recognized for its work with two Grand Jury Prizes for Documentary Features from the Sundance Film Festival.
+Its work has been permanently displayed at the Museum of Modern Art in NYC as well as nominated for a Grammy.

-In any format, Ondi loves to use her camera as a bridge to bring herself and the audience deep into worlds they may never otherwise enter.
-In 2000, Timoner created, produced and directed the original VH-1 series Sound Affects, about music’s effect at critical moments in people’s lives.
-She has directed commercials and web series for such companies as McDonalds, State Farm, Ford, The Army, and others.
-She has directed films for CNN Heroes, and helmed the latest two short films for Honda’s Dream the Impossible series, which premiered at the 2011 Sundance Film Festival.
-She directed the opening film for President Clinton’s birthday/fundraiser concert at the Hollywood Bowl in Oct ’11.
-Her film starred Steven Spielberg, Barbra Streisand, Jay-Z, and the President, among others.
+Ondi loves to use her camera as a bridge to bring herself and the audience deep into worlds they may never otherwise enter.
+In 2000, Timoner created the original VH-1 series Sound Affects, about music’s effect at critical moments in people’s lives.
+She has directed commercials and web series for McDonalds, State Farm, Ford, The Army, and others.
+She has directed films for CNN Heroes, and helmed short films for Honda’s Dream the Impossible series, which premiered at the 2011 Sundance Film Festival.
+She directed the opening film for President Clinton’s birthday/fundraiser concert featuring Steven Spielberg, Barbra Streisand, Jay-Z, and the President himself at the Hollywood Bowl.

-Having made dramatic documentaries with strong narratives (and witnessed many documentaries that fit this bill) Ondi likes to call her next directorial effort a “pre-scripted actor film.”
-Entitled MAPPLETHORPE, it tells the story of the life of photographer Robert Mapplethorpe.
-Timoner took the project through the Sundance Directors, Screenwriters and Producers Labs, and was invited into the Tribeca All-Access Program – receiving grants from both Sundance and Tribeca to develop MAPPLETHORPE.
-She has since written the draft that will be produced, and is planning to shoot the film in fall 2013.
+Having made dramatic documentaries with strong narratives, Timoner optioned a screenplay about photographer Robert Mapplethorpe for her first “pre-scripted actor film” entitled MAPPLETHORPE.
+She teamed up with Eliza Dushku in 2009 to produce the film.
+Timoner took the project through the Sundance Directors, Screenwriters and Producers Labs, and was invited into the Tribeca All-Access Program – receiving grants from both Sundance and Tribeca to develop MAPPLETHORPE, set to shoot in 2014.

 Vladimir Radovanov (Executive Producer/Legal Counsel) is an entrepreneur and entertainment attorney (a UCLA Law School graduate) with fifteen years of business and artist development experience in both music and film.
-Throughout his career, Vlad has represented numerous clients in the entertainment industry, including various musical artists, record labels, and television and film studios such as TV Guide and 20th Century Fox.
-He got his start producing and distributing records, which included the likes of George Clinton, Cypress Hill, The Pharcyde, and DJ Lethal of Limp Bizkit and House of Pain, and began his career in film by providing legal advice to director Ondi Timoner on numerous matters.
+Throughout his career, Vlad has represented numerous clients in the entertainment industry including TV Guide and 20th Century Fox.
+He got his start producing and distributing records for George Clinton, Cypress Hill, The Pharcyde, and DJ Lethal of Limp Bizkit and House of Pain.
 In 2008, Vlad executive produced and served as legal counsel for We Live In Public, winner of the 2009 Sundance Grand Jury Prize for Best Documentary.
 In addition to his legal career, Vlad owns and serves a co-president of Cobra Music (www.cobramusicco.com) whose roster of artists include Urge Overkill, Black President, Suffrajett and Telephone.

-A Grammy-nominated producer, DAVID TIMONER specializes in editing and producing music-related documentaries.
+A Grammy-nominated producer, David Timoner specializes in editing and producing music-related documentaries.
 After graduating from Yale in 1996, where he began making films and writing screenplays, David moved to Los Angeles where he and his sister Ondi co-founded the company Interloper and began shooting DIG! shortly thereafter.
-Though there wasn’t much distinction backthen between living the rocker lifestyle and working at Interloper, they were successful at producing several music-related projects, including the Grammy-nominated piece, They Wanted the Highway, featuring the band Fastball.
+Though there wasn’t much distinction back then between living the rocker lifestyle and working at Interloper, they were successful at producing several music-related projects, including the Grammy-nominated piece, They Wanted the Highway, featuring the band Fastball.
 In 2001, David edited another Grammy nominated documentary, Welcome to the Club: The Women of Rockabilly.
-Currently working on adocumentary about the musical legacy of the Carter / Cash Family, featuring Roseane Cash.
+Currently working on a documentary about the musical legacy of the Carter / Cash Family, featuring Roseanne Cash.
 David also works as an editor on Dancing With The Stars, and is developing two screenplays.
-He lives in Los Angeles withhis wife Kelly and his two children, Owen and Genevieve.
+He lives in Los Angeles with his wife Kelly and his two children, Owen and Genevieve.